burningtree/utxo25/README.md

 ### Experiences hosting

 Experiences will now be fully community-based, and everyone will be able to come up with their own experience within the conference.
 There will be no fee for non-commercial entities and the experience can be financially sponsored directly by the conference.

+### Hackathon

+The conference will now also include a hackathon, which will be focused on building local development projects.

 ## Contributors
 (This list is just a list of people who want to support the event)